elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 > **Cluster Configuration Settings**
 >
 > *   When deciding which hosts to group into DRS clusters, try to choose hosts that are as homogeneous as possible in terms of CPU and memory.
 This improves performance predictability and stability.When heterogeneous systems have compatible CPUs, but have different CPU frequencies and/or amounts of memory, DRS generally prefers to locate virtual machines on the systems with more memory and higher CPU frequencies (all other things being equal), since those systems have more capacity to accommodate peak loads.
-> *   VMware vMotion is not supported across hosts with incompatible CPU&#8217;s.
+> *   VMware vMotion is not supported across hosts with incompatible CPU's.
 Hence with ‘incompatible CPU’ heterogeneous systems, the opportunities DRS has to improve the load balance across the cluster are limited.
 > *   To ensure CPU compatibility, make sure systems are configured with the same CPU vendor, with similar CPU families, and with matching SSE instruction-set capability.
 For more information on this topic see VMware KB articles 1991, 1992, and 1993.
 > *   You can also use Enhanced vMotion Compatibility (EVC) to facilitate vMotion between different CPU generations.
 For more information on this topic see VMware vMotion and CPU Compatibility and VMware KB article 1003212.
 > *   The more vMotion compatible ESXi hosts DRS has available, the more choices it has to better balance the DRS cluster.
 Besides CPU incompatibility, there are other misconfigurations that can block vMotion between two or more hosts.
-For example, if the hosts&#8217; vMotion network adapters are not connected by a Gigabit (or faster) Ethernet link then the vMotion might not occur between the hosts.
+For example, if the hosts' vMotion network adapters are not connected by a Gigabit (or faster) Ethernet link then the vMotion might not occur between the hosts.
 Other configuration settings to check for are virtual hardware version compatibility, misconfiguration of the vMotion gateway, incompatible security policies between the source and destination host vMotion network adapter, and virtual machine network availability on the destination host.
 Refer to vSphere vCenter Server and Host Management for further details.
 > *   Virtual machines with smaller memory sizes and/or fewer vCPUs provide more opportunities for DRS to migrate them in order to improve balance across the cluster.
 Virtual machines with larger memory sizes and/or more vCPUs add more constraints in migrating the virtual machines.
 This is one more reason to configure virtual machines with only as many vCPUs and only as much virtual memory as they need.
 > *   Have virtual machines in DRS automatic mode when possible, as they are considered for cluster load balancing migrations across the ESXi hosts before the virtual machines that are not in automatic mode. Powered-on virtual machines consume memory resources—and typically consume some CPU resources—even when idle.
 Thus even idle virtual machines, though their utilization is usually small, can affect DRS decisions.
 For this and other reasons, a marginal performance increase might be obtained by shutting down or suspending virtual machines that are not being used.
 > *   Resource pools help improve manageability and troubleshooting of performance problems.
 We recommend, however, that resource pools and virtual machines not be made siblings in a hierarchy.
 Instead, each level should contain only resource pools or only virtual machines.
 This is because by default resource pools are assigned share values that might not compare appropriately with those assigned to virtual machines, potentially resulting in unexpected performance.